abhishek-kumar-code/Redfish_Public/Specification.md

       x-longDescription: This action shall perform a reset of the ComputerSystem..
 ```

-#### OpenAPI properties used by Redfish
+#### OpenAPI terms used by Redfish

-The following OpenAPI properties are used to provide [schema annotations](#schema-annotations) for Redfish OpenAPI files:
+The following OpenAPI terms are used to provide [schema annotations](#schema-annotations) for Redfish OpenAPI files:

 * `description` and `x-enumDescriptions` are used for the [Description annotation](#description-annotation).
 * `x-longDescription` and `x-enumLongDescriptions` are used for the [Long Description annotation](#long-description-annotation).